 Nanoparticle presentation not only amplifies the magnitude of the antibody response, but also modifies epitope targeting.
 Antigens displayed on a nanoparticle maintain a rigid outward orientation, mirroring their natural positioning on the viral particle.
-The orientation of an antigen on a nanoparticle is thought to affect its immunogenicity profile by making outward directed epitopes more accessible for binding by B cell receptors.51 This effect was demonstrated and taken advantage of with HA coupled to nanoparticles in an inverted orientation.
-Having the HA stalk directed outward resulted in the induction of five- to tenfold higher antibody titers against this more conserved domain.51 In the current study, we observed that antibodies cross-reactive with N2 GE18 were induced to lower levels by N2-Mi3 nanoparticles compared to unconjugated N2 (Fig. 3d).
+The orientation of an antigen on a nanoparticle is thought to affect its immunogenicity profile by making outward-directed epitopes more accessible for binding by B cell receptors52.
+This effect was demonstrated and taken advantage of with HA coupled to nanoparticles in an inverted orientation.
+Having the HA stalk directed outward resulted in the induction of five- to tenfold higher antibody titers against this more conserved domain52.
+In the current study, we observed that antibodies cross-reactive with N2 GE18 were induced to lower levels by N2-Mi3 nanoparticles compared to unconjugated N2 (Fig. 3d).
 It seems that epitopes conserved between the N2 of HK68 and GE18 were less efficiently targeted on the nanoparticle-conjugated N2, possibly as a result of reduced accessibility.
+In line with this hypothesis, cross-reactive antibodies targeting the underside of NA head domain have recently been described^{53,54}.
+Given the outward-facing orientation of NA on the nanoparticles, the antibody response against NA-Mi3 is presumably directed mainly towards epitopes respectively.
+Mice were monitored for weight loss and survival for two weeks post-challenge.
+Mean body weights of mice immunized with NA-Mi3 after challenge with H1N1 (a) or H3N2 (b).
+Survival of mice immunized with NA-Mi3 after challenge with H1N1 (c) or H3N2 (d).

-Given the outward-facing orientation of NA on the nanoparticles, the antibody response against NA-Mi3 is presumably directed mainly towards epitopes located at the top of the globular head, which might be more antigenically variable.
+Fig. 6 | NA nanoparticle vaccination protects mice from H1N1 and H3N2 challenge.
+BALB/c mice (n=12 in two independent experiments of 6 mice per group) were immunized with NA-Mi3 nanoparticles.
+Three weeks post-boost, N1-and N2-vaccinated mice were challenged with 4LD50 H1N1 Bel/09 or H3N2 X31, located at the top of the globular head, which might be more antigenically variable.
 Of note, despite observing diminished reactivity against N2 GE18, cross-reactivity with N2 from 1957 H2N2 was evident after immunization with N2-Mi3.
 Similarly, N1-Mi3 induced a cross-reactive response with N1 of an avian H5N1 virus.
-These results imply that the immune response to NA-Mi3 most likely possesses the breadth needed to protect against drifted strains, thereby demanding less frequent updates than current vaccines.
+The increased reactivity against these heterologous NA proteins upon immunization with the NA-Mi3 preparations compared to the unconjugated NAs appeared proportional to the increases observed in total antibody titers against the homologous NAs, indicating that it reflects differences in the quantity rather than the breadth of the induced antibodies.
+These results imply that the immune response to NA-Mi3 may possess the breadth needed to protect against 'recently'-drifted strains, although further work is needed to establish the breadth of the antibody response induced by homotypic NA-Mi3.